 Any person, who believes his/her Title VI or ADA rights have been violated, may file a complaint.
-Any such complaint must be in writing and filed with the ADOT Civil Rights Office within one hundred eighty (180) days following the date of the alleged discriminatory occurrence.
-For additional information about ADOT's Civil Rights programs and the procedures to file a complaint contact ADOT Civil Rights Office via the information listed below:
+Any such complaint must be in writing and filed with ADOT External Civil Rights within one hundred eighty (180) days following the date of the alleged discriminatory occurrence.
+For additional information about ADOT's External Civil Rights programs and the procedures to file a complaint contact ADOT External Civil Rights via the information listed below: